CZ-NIC/knot/doc/reference.rst

 catalog-template
 ----------------

 This zone is a catalog zone.
-For the cataloged zones, the specified configuration template will be applied.
+For the catalog-member zones, the specified configuration template will be applied.

 *Default:* not set